jannat0082/vibesignal-ai/README.md

-# CreatorIQ — AI-Powered Creator Marketing Analytics Platform
+# CREATORIQ - AI POWERED CREATOR MARKETING ANALYTICS PLATEFORM 🌻

 An end-to-end analytics platform that helps brands identify which creator partnerships drive real ROI — going beyond vanity metrics to measure actual business outcomes.

-## The problem this solves
+## ✶The problem this project solves:

 Most brands waste marketing budget on creators who look good on paper (high likes, high followers) but generate zero actual sales.
 CreatorIQ uses data and AI to separate real performers from vanity metrics.

-## The 5 business questions this project answers
+## ✶The 5 business questions this project answers:

 1. Which creators generate the highest ROI and revenue?
 2. Which partnerships drive real conversions vs only engagement?